Custom meta layers, recipes and images in Yocto Project (hello-world examples)

 $ git commit -m "Initial Commit" -m "Add <meta-mylayer> from template"

 On Torizon OS all your custom layers must be version controlled by Git, due to how we include layer revision information with OSTree.
-If you don't do it, a similar error will pop up during your build:
+If you don't do it, an error similar to the following will occur during your build:

 WARNING: Failed to get layers information.
 Exception: <class 'bb.process.ExecutionError'>